ldpliu/enhancements-1/enhancements/sig-architecture/30-clusterset-override/README.md

 2. RBAC change

 a.
-Create a clusterset
+Create a managedClusterSet
-Currently, When a user wants to create a managedClusterSet, he/she only should have `create` permission to the managedClusterSet.
+Currently, When a user wants to create a managedClusterSet, he/she should only have `create` permission to the managedClusterSet.
-After the proposal is applied, the new clusterset may include any managedclusters which have specific label.
+After the proposal is applied, the new managedClusterSet may include any managedClusters which have specific labels.
-So we should use a permission to controll the clustetset creation with specific label.
+So we should use a permission to control the managedClusterSet creation with a specific label.

-In order to control the managedclusterset select managedclusters with a specific label, we use a subresource `managedclustersets/clusterlabels` permission.
+In order to control the managedClusterSet select managedClusters with a specific label, we use a subresource `managedclustersets/clusterlabel` permission.
-The subresource `managedclustersets/clusterlabels` permission means user could use this label to select clusters in a clusterset.
+The subresource `managedclustersets/clusterlabel` permission means users could use this label to select managedClusters in a managedClusterSet.

-So if I want to create a managedClusterSet `apacSet` with ClusterLabel `region:apac`, I must have the following permission.
+So if I want to create a managedClusterSet `apacSet` with `ClusterLabel` `region:apac`, I must have the following permission.
 - `create` permission to managedClusterSet `apacSet`
-- `create` permission to subresource `managedclustersets/clusterlabels` with value `region:apac`
+- `create` permission to subresource `managedclustersets/clusterlabel` with value `region:apac`

-The permission should be like:
+The permissions should be like:
 ```yaml
 kind: ClusterRole
 apiVersion: rbac.authorization.k8s.io/v1